apache/airflow/docs/apache-airflow-providers-common-sql/operators.rst

 Check SQL Table Values
 ~~~~~~~~~~~~~~~~~~~~~~~

-Use the :class:`~airflow.providers.core.sql.operators.sql.SQLTableCheckOperator` to run data quality
+Use the :class:`~airflow.providers.common.sql.operators.sql.SQLTableCheckOperator` to run data quality
 checks against a given table.
 As well as a connection ID and table, a checks dictionary
 describing the relationship between the table and tests to run must be supplied.
 An example
 checks argument is a set of two nested dictionaries and looks like: